Aryansh0000/HealthBot/README.md

 Abstract:

-The main objective of this project is to "reduce the cost and time for patients, and to gets response on the question asked, the response can be obtained from a man-made machine."
+The main objective of this project is to reduce the cost and time for patients to get a response on the question, than the response that is obtained from a man-made machine."

 The Live-Chats are the computer programs that interact with the users by connecting them to a network of available doctors for consultation and appointments.